Back to Club

 Partnering with Schools

 Planning for a return to school year programming is a critical part of a return to Club strategy.
 Many schools are considering new and varied strategies to accommodate social distancing and smaller class sizes.
-As you consider how to work with your local schools, here are some resources to help build partnerships and align BGCA programs to academic standards.
+As you consider how to work with your local schools, visit BGCA.net to review the School Partnerships Planning Guide.